openstax/napkin-notes/jp/rescue_from.md

 ```

 ## Implementation

+The gem will likely be tiny.
+Could just be one main file and some specs.

 [The controller exception code in tutor-server](https://github.com/openstax/tutor-server/blob/master/config/initializers/controllers.rb) is our most up-to-date code and should likely be the implementation referenced in this work.